 The shrewd all-rounder enjoyed a good Benefit Year in 2002, and was an ever-present member of the side that won the National League title.
 He featured again in Glamorgan`s team that won the totesport League title in 2004, and after announcing that he was retiring from cricket at the end of the season and emigrating to New Zealand, it was fitting that Adrian should score the winning runs as the Welsh county secured the one-day League title by defeating Lancashire at Colwyn Bay.

-Adrian has subsequently enjoyed a successful coaching career in New Zealand, overseeing the National Academy in Auckland besides representing his adopted country in the Over 50s World Cup in South Africa during 2020.
+Adrian has subsequently enjoyed a successful coaching career in New Zealand, working with Cornwall CC besides being batting coach at Auckland Grammar School.
+He has also served as General Manager of Squash Auckland, the Operations Manager of Auckland Cricket and the General Manager of Community Cricket for New Zealand Cricket.
+In addition, Adrian led his adopted country in the Over 50s World Cup in South Africa during 2020.

 Born – Germiston, Johannesburg, 24th October 1968.

 Best performances for Glamorgan: